lowlorenz/remote-sensing-image-captioning/README.md

 #### 1. Baseline: Random selection

-Simulating an active learning process by randomly sampling from the unlabeled dataset serves as a baseline for the smapling critera.
+Simulating an active learning process by randomly sampling from the unlabeled dataset serves as a baseline for the sampling critera.

 #### 2. Upper bound: Full dataset